Oxaliplatin and capecitabine

 Oxaliplatin is a clear, colourless fluid that you have into your bloodstream (intravenously).
 You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
-Or you may have it through a central line, a portacath or a PICC line.
-These are long, plastic tubes that give the drug directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+Or you may have it through a central line, a portacath, or a PICC line.
+These are long, plastic tubes that give the drugs directly into a large vein in your chest.
+You have the tube put in before or during your course of treatment and it stays in place as long as you need it.

 Capecitabine comes as peach coloured tablets.
 You take them twice a day.
 Your doctor will tell you which dose you need.
 It is very important that you take tablets according to the instructions your doctor or pharmacist gives you.
 For example, whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.
 Swallow the tablets whole, with plenty of water, within 30 minutes of finishing a meal.
 Take the right dose, not more or less.
 And never stop taking a cancer drug without talking to your specialist first.
 Store the tablets in a cool, dry place away from the reach of children.

 You usually have chemotherapy as cycles of treatment.
 You may have between 6 and 8 cycles.
 Each cycle lasts 3 weeks.

 - On the first day you have a 2 hour drip (infusion) of oxaliplatin and begin taking the capecitabine tablets twice a day

 - You usually continue to take capecitabine tablets for 2 weeks

 - You then have a week with no treatment

 - After that you start the next treatment cycle